addy1997/Machine_Learning_Resources/README.md

 # Machine_Learning_Resources
-A repo with curated list of ML libraries, packages, framework, etc.
+A repository with curated list of ML libraries, packages, framework, etc.